Becoming a Financial Planner in Iowa

 Enrolling in a FinTech Bootcamp for Financial Planning

 Another path to getting yourself in the door at hot financial planning firms is to look at fintech bootcamps.
 Fintech is the big new thing in the finance world, and it’s so cutting edge that you won’t get much training on it in college.
-But in-demand skills in cryptocurrencies, blockchain, and high-speed algorithmic trading are all available in intensive courses that last between weeks and months, which are offered both by private companies and big colleges such as:
+But in-demand skills in cryptocurrencies, blockchain, and high-speed algorithmic trading are all available in intensive courses that last between weeks and months.

 Many of these are available either in person or online, on a full or part-time basis.
 In either case, they deliver their training through practical, hands-on coursework in a series of projects where you undertake realistic objectives using live data, taking you through subjects such as: